upper waypoint

 Sponsored

-Price’s likely recall is the latest in a wave of pushback against reform-focused prosecutors in California.
-It follows the successful recall of progressive San Francisco District Attorney Chesa Boudin in 2022.
+The effort to recall Price is the latest salvo in a wave of pushback against reform-focused prosecutors in California.
+It follows the successful recall of progressive San Francisco District Attorney Chesa Boudin in 2022, and comes as Los Angeles voters on Tuesday rejected progressive DA George Gascón’s bid for reelection.

 A civil rights attorney with no previous experience in the district attorney’s office, Price was elected in 2022 with 53% of the vote, beating out assistant DA Terry Wiley, a 30-year veteran of the office.